6 easy ways to beat pandemic anxiety TODAY

-New research by the Young Women’s Trust has shown that the current generation of young women are more likely to suffer with anxiety as well as having lower confidence levels.
+Research by the Young Women’s Trust has shown that the current generation of younger women are more likely to suffer with anxiety as well as having lower confidence levels.
 Young women responded that they are feeling overwhelmed primarily by work, housing and financial problems.
 The study also revealed almost half of young women are worried about their mental health.

 If you’re suffering with anxiety, as well as considering a visit to your doctor to talk through the many options which are available to you, here’s SIX easy ways to help combat it.